-The Catcher in the Rye begins with seventeen-year-old Holden Caulfield jumping right in – with a lot of attitude and dated profanity – to tell us about "this madman stuff" that happened to him "around last Christmas."
+Meet Holden Caulfield.
+He's got a lot of attitude and lot of dated profanity, and he wants to tell us all about "this madman stuff" that happened to him "around last Christmas."
 His story begins on a December Saturday at Pencey Prep School in Pennsylvania, where he's just been given the ax (read: kicked out) for failing all his classes except English.
 Turns out, getting the ax is a recurring theme in Holden's past.

-Holden's composition gives us some insight into his character; he writes about his younger brother Allie, who died three years earlier of leukemia.
+Holden writes about his younger brother Allie, who died three years earlier of leukemia.
 More specifically, the composition is about Allie's left-handed baseball mitt, which had poems written all over it in green ink (so that Allie would have something to read while out in the field).
 Holden reveals that on the night Allie died, Holden broke all the windows in the garage with his bare hand.
 As a result, he still can't make a good fist with his hand.

 Alone yet again for the evening, Holden calls up an old acquaintance from school, Carl Luce, and arranges to meet him for drinks.
 At the bar, Carl takes the annoying "I'm soooo mature" attitude, so the night ends early.
 Well, it ends early for Carl.
 Holden stays alone at the bar and drinks himself into fuzzy oblivion.
-After trying to make a date with the coat-check girl, he goes to the park to look for the ducks.
+After trying to make a date with the coat-check girl, he goes to the park to look for the ducks (he's really into ducks).
 Seeing no ducks, he heads home to visit his sister Phoebe, who we've been told is the greatest girl in the world.

 Fortunately, being mad at someone doesn't mean you won't go to the zoo with them, which she does.
 They end up at the carousel, where Holden promises Phoebe that he won't run away after all.
-As he watches her go around and around on the carousel, he declares he's happy, which is the first time we've heard him say that in the novel.
+As he watches her go around and around on the carousel, he declares he's happy.
+Hey, that's a first!

 At last, we pull out of the narrative and back to the Holden of one year later, the one who was telling us this story.
 He's clearly in therapy for getting "sick" in some way.
 He says he's supposed to go back to school in September, but he's not sure whether or not things will be any different (that is, any better) this time around.
 He concludes that he sort of wishes he hadn't told us this story at all, since relating it makes him miss all the people he'd met.